An Atavist Bible Standard

 Revelation 16: The Seven Bowls

 Just when the Beast thought he had his chance to successfully pursue prosecution of victory against Roman rule, Christians and the hated Jerusalem Aristocracy his bid was complicated by tragic and deadly, eerie and mysterious setbacks.
-Chapter 16 details let us know that the members of the Beast circle of devotees have succumbed to idolatry to his leadership, his visage, and his persona.
+Chapter 16 details let us know that the members of the Beast’s circle of devotees have succumbed to the idolatry of his leadership, his visage, and his persona.

-For this sin, God inflicts them with a loathsome and painful sore (16:2).
-The next thing that happens is an apparent red tide (16:3).
-After that, the rivers and fountains of waters became blood (16:4).
+For this sin, God inflicts them with loathsome and painful sores (Rev.16:2).
+The next thing that happens is an apparent red tide (Rev.16:3).
+After that, the rivers and fountains of water became blood (Rev.16:4).

 The once over-confident men who support the beast, in this chapter, are dashed against jagged rocks of Christ’s punitive realities which they can neither evade nor escape.
-Revelation 16:2 and 16:3, 16:4-7 and 16:8-9, 16:10-1120 and 16:12-14 walk us up to the promised Second Coming (Revelation 16:15).
-Here Jesus is clearly in charge of all the misfortunes, reversals, upheavals, and miseries the Jewish nationalists had to suffer and endure and to extract his promised Parousia from this, in order to put it clean out of the time-frame conceived in the New Testament represents the greatest audacity, presumption, and error.
-What he said he would do and when he said he would do it is couched in so many texts that it guarantees failure and disappointment to assume such a prodigy will happen in any other context or at any other time.
+Revelation 16:2 and 16:3, 16:4-7 and 16:8-9, 16:10-11, and 16:12-14 walk us up to the promised Second Coming (Rev. 16:15).25 Here Jesus is clearly in charge of all the misfortunes, reversals, upheavals, and miseries the Jewish nationalists had to suffer and endure and to extract his promised Parousia from this, in order to put it clean out of the time frame conceived in the New Testament represents the greatest audacity, presumption, and error.
+What he said he would do and when he said he would do it is couched in so many contextual circumstance that overlap that it guarantees failure and disappointment to assume such a prodigy will happen in any other context or at any other time.

-Moreover, Revelation 16:16 tells us that some mysterious goings-on in northern Judæa, in and around the Jezreel Valley of Meggido will determine the outcome of the climaxing war that is converging on the great city.
+Moreover, Revelation 16:16 tells us that some mysterious goings-on in northern Judæa, in and around the Jezreel Valley of Meggido ends up determing the outcome of the climaxing war that is converging on the great city.

-Now, we know from Josephus that a Levite priest, John of Gischala, an exceptionally evil person of some rank and standing during this war, is coming from this direction and hopes to get Jerusalem in his power and away from the hold of his arch-enemy Simon Bar Giora, who is vying also to be the promised Moshiach of the Tanakh, the ‘Lord and Savior’ of Jerusalem.21
+Now, we know from Josephus that a Levite priest, John of Gischala, who is describes as an exceptionally evil person of some rank and standing during this war, is coming from this direction and hopes to get Jerusalem in his power and away from the hold of his arch-enemy Simon Bar Giora, who is vying also to be the promised Moshiach of the Tanakh, the ‘Lord and Savior’ of Jerusalem.26